 See CourseLink website for full description of all learning activities and assignments and for access to course resources.
 There is one single link for students registered under both course codes (FRHD3250 and 3290).
-Click on "FRHD3250/3290 F15 Practicum in Youth."

 Course Description

 In this course, students participate in a supervised practicum arranged in a local school, health or social service agency and corresponding seminar.
 Students will work under the supervision of a faculty member and a field supervisor, have the opportunity to observe school/agency procedures and practices, and take part in serving students/clients with direction from school/agency staff.
 The course provides an important opportunity for students to integrate academic knowledge and practical experience and to develop and extend professional skills.
 Emphasis is placed on the student's development as a reflective learner through practicum experiences, developing and fulfilling learning and performance contracts, and using constructive feedback.